Sebobo/Shel.Neos.NginxCache/Documentation/Index.rst

 If you get `cURL error 52: Empty reply from server` in your log, verify the `servers` and `baseUri` options in your `Settings.yaml`.
 Match the protocol, port, etc... if you have issues.

+If the purge local cache does not work, you have to make sure, that the nginx user and the php user have read and write access to the cache path.

 Further adjustments for production environments
 -----------------------------------------------